2017 Kentucky Driver's Safety Guide

-Take pictures and videos of all relevant parts of the scene.
+Take pictures and videos of all the relevant parts of the scene.

 Exchange information with the other driver.
 This includes names, addresses, contact information, license number, plate number, and insurance information.

-Talk to police once they arrive and give an accurate report.
+Talk to the police once they arrive and give an accurate report.